 Diana Deutsch developed some fascinating auditory illusions.
 These include the phenomenon of ‘speech to song’ whereby repeating loops of spoken word suddenly begin to sound like a song.
 In another illusion, ‘phantom words’ new words emerge from repeating fragments of words.
 To experience these all you need are headphones as the a stereo effect is essential, here is the link to her work.…

-Some of the early experiments for the Enki project at Museum of Science and Technology Manchester 2006...
 We recorded brainwave data and monitored the behaviour of the electric fish during the experiment.
 The electrical activity of the fish is experienced as sound and light via ENKI (a stroboscopic high frequency led placed close to eyelid) and the natural binaural frequencies produced by the interaction and communication between Black Ghost Knife fish.
 The participant’s bio-electric field was connected to the aquarium allowing the fish to sense a human (bio)electric image or presence.

 I bought this miniature rubber hand from the welcome trust shop and tried a quick experiment with my 8-year-old son on the train home.
 I was amazed it seemed to work almost instantaneously.
 I wonder if it’s his extremely tactile nature makes him susceptible to the illusion?